28 answers about peptide therapy, RxPepsDirect, and how 503A compounding works.

 - What if I have side effects?

 - Message your provider directly through your dashboard.
-PeptideRx providers respond to clinical questions within one business day and will adjust your protocol if needed.
+RxPepsDirect providers respond to clinical questions within one business day and will adjust your protocol if needed.
 For an urgent reaction, call 911 or your local emergency room first, then notify your provider through the dashboard.

 Still have questions?